FCP-INDI/CPAC-config/README.md

 # CPAC-config
-Various configuration files (Vagrantfiles, provisioning scripts) and documentation for the C-PAC testing environment.
+Various configuration files (Dockerfiles, pipeline confgs and participant lists ) and documentation for the C-PAC testing environment.